agreene90/PEWBexploration/Validation/README.md

-# README: Validation of Positive Energy Warp Field Principle and Anisotropic Warp Field Law
+# Validation of Positive Energy Warp Field Principle and Anisotropic Warp Field Law

 ## Introduction
 This document outlines the procedures and scripts used to validate two significant laws derived from the theoretical work on warp fields: the Positive Energy Warp Field Principle and the Anisotropic Warp Field Law.
 The validation is performed through numerical simulations and visualizations using Python.